shri1984/study-images/introduction_to bioinformatics.md

 1. Think twice before you run the command rm.
 2. Be careful with using rm command in wild card setup.
 3.	rm command doesn’t move the files to thrash/recycle bin.
 It simply deletes file from the system with no way to recover it (it is possible the big servers).
-4. If you are unsure try to use -i with rm command to enable interactive mode, so that you have second chance to think before you say YES.
+4. If you are unsure, try to use -i with rm command to enable interactive mode, so that you have second chance to think before you say YES.

 ## Plumbing work

 You want to know how many lines there in text file are.
 It is easy if you use a graphical interface utility (or a text editor which gives you line number, example nano).
 But you want to know the line number quickly, you need to use command line to figure that out.

 How many lines are there in combined.txt?